prasanna7401/Terraform_Best_Practice_Examples/README.md

 1. **STATE:** You can always find the `tfstate.backup` file containing the previous terraform apply results.
 2. **FIND Resource Attributes**: Use `terraform state show <resource_name>` to show all available outputs of a created resource.
 3. **IMPORT Real-world resources**:
-   1. How to import a resource configuration for managing via terraform - VERY useful!
+  _3.1.
+How to import a resource configuration for managing via terraform_
    - Step-1: Create an empty resource block in the terraform file
     ```hcl
         resource "aws_security_group" "to_be_imported" {